hikogui/hikogui/docs/geometry.md

 ### geo::extent<D>

-An extend is a width, height and depth.
+An extent is a width, height and depth.

-A extent can be transformed like a vector.
+An extent can be transformed like a vector.

 Both `extent2` and `extent3` are implemented as a `f32x4` homogeneous 4D coordinate with w = 0.0.

 ### corner\_shapes

-Corner shapes are 4 floating point numbers one for the corner in the left-bottom, right-bottom, left-top and right-top corner.
+Corner shapes are 4 floating point numbers, one for the corner in the left-bottom, right-bottom, left-top and right-top corner.
 Each number has the following meaning:

- - 0.0 Sharp corner,
+ - `0.0` Sharp corner,
- - >0.0 Radius of a rounded corner,
+ - `>0.0` Radius of a rounded corner,
- - <0.0 Radius of a cut corner.
+ - `<0.0` Radius of a cut corner.

 ### color

-A 4D red, green, blue and alpha values.
-A `color` can be transformed like a `vector3`, in this case the alpha value is ignored and copied into the result.
+A 4D red, green, blue and alpha value.
+A `color` can be transformed like a `vector3`.
+In this case, the alpha value is ignored and copied into the result.

-For more information see: [color](color.md).
+For more information, see: [color](color.md).

 ### rectangle